Why Broken People Connect with Animals

 Ever noticed how the most passionate animal lovers seem to have been through stuff?
 I’m not talking about the “I cried when Mufasa died” kinds; I mean the kind of people who dedicate their lives to feeding, rescuing, and cuddling creatures who, let’s be honest, have no idea we exist.

-As someone who’s deeply entrenched in the animal volunteering scene, I can confidently say: my people have seen some things.
+As someone who’s deeply entrenched in the animal volunteering scene, I can confidently say that my people have seen it all.
 Heartbreaks, betrayals, existential crises, you name it.
 I’m part of this massive group of animal welfare volunteers, and if you peeked into our collective histories, you’d find enough emotional baggage to fuel an entire season of The Game of Thrones

-Here’s the thing: animals are like emotional first-aid kits.
-Studies have shown that spending time with animals can reduce cortisol levels (that nasty stress hormone) and increase oxytocin (the “feel-good” hormone).
-This is why therapy dogs are a thing and why scrolling through Instagram and liking a million cat memes at 3 AM feels oddly therapeutic.
+Animals are like emotional first-aid kits.
+Studies have shown that spending time with animals can reduce cortisol levels and increase oxytocin.
+This is why therapy dogs are a thing and why scrolling through Instagram and liking a million cat memes at 3 am feels oddly therapeutic.

-There are research papers to back my claim up.
+There are research papers to back my claim.
 They say that interacting with animals lowers blood pressure, helps with depression, and even improves cardiovascular health.
-So yeah, loving animals isn’t just some quirky personality trait or just empathy; it’s a survival tactic too.
+So yeah, loving animals is more of a survival tactic than a quirky personality trait.

 Why Broken People Love Animals More

-Think about it — You’re emotionally drained after life hands you one too many lemons.
-What do you do?
-Some people turn to retail therapy, while others binge-watch Netflix in their PJs and some fill their emptiness with food.
-But then there’s us, the broken people who look at animals and think, “Finally, someone who gets me.”
+Think about it, You’re emotionally drained after life hands you one too many lemons.
+Unlike others who turn to retail therapy, while others binge-watch Netflix in their PJs and some fill their emptiness with food, you look at animals and think, “Finally, someone who gets me.”

-Animals don’t judge you for ugly crying or eating cereal straight out of the box.
+Animals don’t judge you for who you are.
 They love you unconditionally, no matter how many mistakes you’ve made.
 And for people like us who’ve been burned, beaten, or just straight-up disappointed by humans, that kind of loyalty is quite rare.

 One study published in the JAMA Network Open found that women who’ve experienced childhood trauma often have stronger bonds with their pets (especially dogs) and this pet-human bond is associated with lower anxiety and depression levels.

 It’s like animals fill the voids that humans left behind.
-They’re not just pets; they’re friends, parents, life coaches, therapists, and sometimes the only reason we get out of bed in the morning (Although it’s mostly because my dog wakes me up for her pee-pee walk haha!)
+They’re not just pets but friends, parents, life coaches, therapists, and sometimes the only reason we get out of bed in the morning (Although it’s mostly because my dog wakes me up for her walk haha!)

-Now, let’s talk about my friends group: Picture a group of emotionally battered, tired individuals who’ve been ghosted by exes, let down by friends and parents, or blindsided by life itself.
-But instead of wallowing, we channel all that pain into rescuing puppies, feeding stray cats, and educating people about how animals are our saviours.
+Picture an image of an emotionally battered, tired individual who’ve been ghosted by significant people, let down by parents, or blindsided by life itself.
+But instead of wallowing, we are motivated to channel all that pain into rescuing puppies, feeding stray cats, and educating people about how animals are our saviours.
 Sometimes, we just bite our lips and stay silent when some entitled know-it-all questions our actions.

-Sure, we might cry for all the animals we couldn’t help, but we’re also the first ones to roll up our sleeves when a dog needs rescuing at 2 AM.
-It’s not just about saving animals; it’s about saving ourselves in the process.
+Sure! we might cry for all the animals we couldn’t help, but we’re also the first ones to roll up our sleeves when a dog needs rescuing at 2 AM.

 Its is not about just saving animals; its about saving ourselves in the process